 - ICD, CRT, and PPM implant.

 The candidate will be obliged to undertake both in house and external training courses for further CPD.
-The hospital will provide the senior cardiac physiologist with the practical and in-service training required at higher level.
+The hospital will provide the senior cardiac physiologist with the practical and in-service training required at a higher level.
 Some theoretical tuition will also be given by qualified senior staff in UPMC Whitfield Hospital.

 There is a strong, dynamic, and enthusiastic multidisciplinary team in the cardiology department in UPMC Whitfield Hospital.
 An open communication structure is encouraged for further learning and education using case studies: An Echo meeting with the consultant cardiologists and cardiac physiologists is held weekly.